ansible-learnfest/ansible-learnfest-guide/content/50-build-ee/_index.md

 ## Build an execution environment

+Execution environments are Linux container images which are built on top of the [Red Hat Universal Base Images](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) (UBI) and additionally contain:

+* ansible-core

+* Python and its dependencies

+* Ansible collections and their dependencies

+* optionally additional software packages like RPMs

+This makes the execution of an ansible playbook more scalable, reliable and predictable since the combination of Playbook and execution environment should always deliver the same results.

 ### Prerequisites

 * Install ansible-builder: on RHEL this is provided by the AAP repo, on Fedora you will need “pip install ansible-builder”, it’s recommended to use a virtual environment in this case.